jbarillasgarcia/unity-game-development/README.md

 - OnEnable method

 ## Console Output
-You can output text to console using the static method Log(...) from Debug class as follows:
+You can write text to the output console using the static method Log(...) from Debug class as follows:

 ```sh
 Debug.Log("Put your messsage here!!!");